Paint Sheens explained by designed living idaho falls

 Where to use it: High traffic areas or as a decorative statement (trim, molding, millwork, doors, walls, kids’ rooms, cabinets)

-High-Gloss Finish
+High-Gloss Paint Finish

 Characteristics: Very reflective, easy to clean, highlights imperfections, resists dirt, stains and mildew